davesnx/styled-ppx/documents/css-extraction.md

 ### `[@@@css.bindings [(longident, class_string); ...]]` — binding exports

-One attribute per CU, listing every named `[%cx2]` binding the CU minted.
+One attribute per CU, listing every named `[%css]` binding the CU minted.
 The longident is the fully-qualified path users would write to reference the binding from another module; the class string is the space-separated list of atomized class names the PPX produced.